-If you want hydrated skin this is the answer, niacinamide and hyaluronic acid.
-Niacinamide is one of those ingredients that solves most of your skin woes.
+If you want hydrated skin this is the answer, niacinamide, and hyaluronic acid.
+Niacinamide is one of those ingredients that solve most of your skin woes.
 Acne?
 It heals.
 Inflammation?
 It calms.
 Hyperpigmentation?
 It reduces.

 Pairing this amazing ingredient with a humectant like hyaluronic acid will keep your skin healthy.
 It might not give you radical results instantly, but over time this combination will steadily improve your skin and function as a great staple in your routine.